fusioncharts/dev_centre_docs/getting-started/plain-javascript/dynamically-add-chart-event-listener-using-plain-javascript.md

 	* Add an event listener for `dataPlotClick` event when the message is updated with the values of the data plot.
 	* Add a handler is added for the **REMOVE DATAPLOTCLICK EVENT** button.
 The button resets the chart to default message and removes the event listener.

-5. Buttons are created inside the `<div>` to add the event listener to the data plot.
+5. Create buttons inside `<div>` tags to add the event listener to the data plot.

-6. Functionalities are added to the button to add/remove the event listener.
+6. Add functionalities to the button, to add/remove the event listener.